mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 struct Unit {}
 ```

 Make this type into a monoid.
+Can it be a group?

 3.)
+How does our construction `M<S: Semigroup>` compare with Swift’s optional types `Optional<S: Semigroup>`.

+4.)
 Functions that have the same domain and range, i.e. `A -> A`, are called *endomorphisms* in mathematics.
 Consider the type:

 ```swift
 struct Endomorphism <A> {